pksurferdad/knative-microservices/README.md

 ### Conclusion

-Hopefully this article has provided the reader with some guidance and direction on how to implement, deploy, and manage Knative Services to support business critical event-based applications running on reliable technology.
+Hopefully this article has provided the reader with some guidance and direction on how to implement, deploy, and manage Knative Services to support business critical event-based applications.
 The patterns outlined in this article can be used for a variety of use cases and business problems.
 If you have any questions or run into any issues with the samples that are published in this article, feel free to reach out to me at paul@molecule.io or post an issue to the [GitHub project](https://github.com/pksurferdad/knative-microservices/issues).